What is a Bunion?

 If you have a sit-down job, it can only be a couple of weeks, however if your job requires you to stand or walk a lot, you may need longer.
 This will depend on the nature of your procedure and your work environment.

-Information provided above is a general guide and is not intended to replace consultation with Dr Azarian.
+NOTE: Information provided above is a general guide and is not intended to replace consultation with Dr Azarian.
 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.
-Call today on (08) 9341 7770 for a Podiatric surgery consultation.
+Call today for a Podiatric surgery consultation.